w3f/polkadot-wiki/docs/learn-scams.md

 For any potential scam, always be sure to do a background check on the source, i.e, look at any username, email, Youtube channel name, URL, etc. If something seems fishy, that's because it likely is.
-Never enter any personal data after clicking on a link, always type it in yourself.
-Feel free to check with support@polkadot.network.
+Never enter any personal data after clicking on a link, always type personal data in yourself.
+Feel free to check with [support@polkadot.network](mailto:support@web3.foundation).

 ### Check twice before sending DOT/KSM